aliktb/ESPHome-M5StickC-Smart-Switch/README.md

 Learn more about Home Assistant: https://www.home-assistant.io/

 # Issues
-Flag any issues you find
+Flag any issues you find by using the [Issue tracker](https://github.com/aliktb/ESPHome-M5StickC-Smart-Switch/issues)